a2stuff/a2d/res/notes/testplan.md

 * Open a window.
 Press Apple+G. Use the Left, Right, Up and Down Arrow keys to resize the window outline.
 Press Escape.
 Verify that the window does not resize.
 * Open a window.
 Press Apple+G. Use the Left, Right, Up and Down Arrow keys to resize the window outline.
 Press Return.
 Verify that the window resizes.

+# Localization

+Repeat these tests for all language builds:

+* Launch DeskTop.
+Click the Apple Menu.
+Verify that no screen corruption occurs.
+* Launch DeskTop.
+Click the Shortcuts menu.
+Verify that no screen corruption occurs.